ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 In this case, the p-value for TV is far less than 0.05, and so we believe that there is a relationship between TV ads and Sales.
 With alpha set to 0.05, we can claim to have 95% confidence on the outcome.
 Try running above and check for p values for `radio` and see how would interpret the outcome.

+## Additional Resources

-You are encouraged to visit following links to see more examples and explanations around hypothesis testing in regression
+You are encouraged to visit following links to see more examples and explanations around:hypothesis testing in regression

 [Hypothesis Test for Regression Slope](https://stattrek.com/regression/slope-test.aspx)